SmitCSx/Andromeda-X1/README.md

 # Andromeda-X1
 This is my final year project that I made for my dissertation.

-- Deep CNN (ResNet-18) trained on ~145,000 galaxy images.
-- Data augmentation and normalization for robust learning.
-- Grad-CAM++ visualizations to understand model decisions.
-- Accuracy: **64.08%** on a held-out test set of ~21,000 images.
-- Evaluation with precision, recall, F1-score, and confusion matrix.
 ## Outcome
 This is my final year project that I made for my dissertation.
 - Deep CNN (ResNet-18) trained on ~145,000 galaxy images.